 Strategy District activity(ies), project(s) or program(s) that align with this strategy (identify each as established, new, or planned) How will the strategy, activity(ies), project(s) or program(s) address the A&E District's goals and objectives identified above?
-How will the strategy. activity(ies), project(s) or program(s) address the goals of the State designation program?
+How will the strategy. activity(ies), project(s) or program(s) address the goals of the A&E District Program?
 What are the timeline and anticipated outcomes for this strategy?